 In Solomon's world here's proof of Rockwell's homoerotic tendencies.
 What do we have here?
 Two Navy guys-- and really, aren't all Navy guys gay?
-I mean, it goes without saying.
+I mean it goes without saying.
 What are they doing?
-Fondling each other.
+Obviously fondling each other.
 One is evidently going to be the "Pitcher" and the other one will definitely be the "catcher".
 You can tell this by the loving caress the gay sailor on the right (the one with the pretty bow) is giving the gay bloke on the left.
 Good Lord, how obvious does Rockwell have to make it?

 No. Look at the fish!